 In Alaska, it is absolutely fine to repurpose clothes for different occasions.
 Pack clothes that can serve multiple occasions.
 If you are visiting Alaska on a cruise, there are a few things you should keep in mind.

 There are many things to see and do in Fairbanks, Alaska.
 To be adequately prepared, you want to pack clothes for various occasions.

-This exhaustive list should guide about what to bring to Alaska to keep you both warm and comfortable for maximum fun.
-Whether you’re out on excursions, taking a stroll in Alaska or just watching wildlife or the best fine dining in the Last Frontier you will be all set.
+This exhaustive list should guide you about what to bring to Alaska to keep you both warm and comfortable for maximum fun.
+Whether you’re out on excursions, taking a stroll in Alaska, or just watching wildlife or the best fine dining in the Last Frontier you will be all set.

 I created this guide based on my experience living in Alaska and infused some fashionable options for those who love stylish looks.
 Don’t forget your free printable packing list to help you as you pack your bags.

 As someone who travels out of Fairbanks, Alaska several times a year, a majority of my toiletries fit nicely into my toiletry bag.
 If you are visiting Alaska on a cruise, you may want to add a travel size Poo-Pourri.
 Don’t dampen your trip to Alaska with the unpleasant smell of the bathroom.